Gallifantjack/open_closed_data/README.md

 - pmid
 - mesh terms

-All papers related to AI are included in the dataset.

-A subgroup label of critical care is also included.

-# Todo:

-## Demo
+## Data
+The data is stored in the `data` folder.
+The data is split into two files:

-- Run pipeline on all papers since 2020
+- `pubmed_icu_papers.csv` - all papers related to ICU
-  - including all AI related papers
+- `pubmed_biobank_papers.csv` - all papers related to UK Biobank